-Bethany began her career at MCC as an adjunct in 1997 and is now a Professor of Sociology in her 25th year at MCC.
-She has been in a leadership role in the union since 1999 and is currently serving in her 11th year as the FA President.
-She also serves as a member of the AFT Higher Education Program and Policy Council, the NYSUT Higher Education Policy Council, and the NYSUT Women’s and LGBTQ Committees.
+Bethany began her career as an adjunct in 1997 and has been full-time at MCC since 2001..
+She has been in a leadership role in the union since 1999 and has served as the FA President since 2011.
+She also serves as a member of the AFT Higher Education Program and Policy Council, the NYSUT Higher Education Policy Council, the NYSUT Women’s Committee and both the NYSUT & AFT LGBTQ+ Committees.
 Her academic areas of expertise include gender & sexuality studies, sociology of the family, social movements and environmental sociology.
 Bethany developed the Gender & Sexuality studies degree at MCC and serves as the faculty advisor for students in that program.
-She also serves as the faculty advisor for the student LGBTQ co-curricular club, the Pride Alliance and is a certified Safe-Zone trainer and Implicit Bias/Anti-racism trainer.
-Bethany and her family live in a rural town outside of Monroe County where they have a small family farm with chickens, goats, 3 dogs and 4 cats.
-You can find pictures of her goats on Instagram at Three Goat Acres (@threegoatacres).
+She also serves as the faculty advisor for the student LGBTQ+ co-curricular club, the Pride Alliance and is a certified Safe-Zone trainer and Implicit Bias/Anti-racism trainer.

 Vice President for

 Phil started at MCC in 2008 as an Audio Visual Specialist in the Learning Resources Department.
 He is now is the Assistant Director of Academic Learning Environments.
 Before coming to MCC, Phil worked at the Brighton Central School District providing technology support for the district.

 As Assistant Director of Academic Learning Environments, Phil gets to work with a variety of people across many departments assisting them in achieving MCC’s main goal of student success.
 In the role of VP of Professional Staff, he would like to bring all concerns and innovative ideas to those who need to hear it.